xgbuils/iterum/doc/API_static_functions.md

     .toArray() // [5, 3, 1, 5, 3, 1, 5, 3, 1, 5, 3, 1, 5, 3, 1]
 ```

-You can pass parameters to the next generator using extra parameter callback:
+You are able to pass parameters to the next generator using extra parameter callback:
 ``` javascript
 var Iterum = require('iterum')
 var Range = Iterum.Range